 Powers: Minute-Man was in peak physical condition and possessed the agility of an acrobat.
 He was a master of unarmed combat in addition to being well-versed in commando techniques.

-Comment: Jack Weston was later promoted to Lieutenant in order to give his secret identity more flexibility, but General Wilton remained the only one privy to Minute-Man’s real name.
+Comment: Jack Weston was later promoted to Lieutenant in order to give his secret identity more flexibility, but General Milton remained the only one privy to Minute-Man’s real name.

 Sometimes Minute-Man would wear a mask when he went into action (seen at right).
 I don’t know if he always looked that crazy when he wore it though.
 Pretty creepy.